vmware/vmware-aria-operations-integration-sdk/docs/guides/container_registry_setup.md

 !!! warning

-    VMware Aria Operations only supports anonymous pulling of images, which may cause issues when using Docker Hub since there is a [Download rate limit](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period).
+    VCF Operations only supports anonymous pulling of images, which may cause issues when using Docker Hub since there is a [Download rate limit](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period).

 Docker CLI recommends using a token when using docker hub instead of your login password, so users should authenticate their Docker Hub account before running `mp-build`.